michael-small/Morris-MN-Public-Library/content/pages/about.md

 title: About
 featuredImage: https://ucarecdn.com/14510630-d9e6-46b3-9d54-9a7f2ea051a7/-/crop/347x337/0,0/-/preview/
 accordion:
-  - description: A lot
-    title: Registration
+  - title: Registration
-    content: Residents of Stevens County and the surrounding area are encouraged to fill out a registration card for access to the library's collection (Viking Library System).
+    description: Residents of Stevens County and the surrounding area are encouraged to fill out a registration card for access to the library's collection (Viking Library System).
 Proof of residency and a valid I.D. are required.
       Children may register for their own card with parent/guardian consent.